dventura221/u3_hw_redux_quiz/README.md

 6. How do we access state from Redux?

 ```
-Map State to Props, the Map Action to Props, then connect component to Redux, to finally access the Store.
+Map State to Props, then Map Action to Props, then connect component to Redux, to finally access state/Store.
 ```

 7. In your own words, describe how to set up Redux for a React App.